Hycean planet

 A hycean planet (/ˈhaɪʃən/ HY-shən) is a hypothetical type of planet with liquid water oceans underneath a hydrogen-rich atmosphere.
-They are thought to offer conditions that are favorable to life.
+They are thought to offer conditions favorable to life.

 Definition

 The term hycean is a portmanteau of hydrogen and ocean.
 Due to the presence of extraterrestrial liquid water, hycean planets are regarded as promising candidates for planetary habitability.
 They are usually considered to be larger and more massive than Earth.
 As of 2023, there are no confirmed hycean planets, but the Kepler mission detected many candidates.

 History

-The term "hycean planet" was coined in 2021 by a team of planet researchers led by Nikku Madhusudhan at the University of Cambridge, as a portmanteau of "hydrogen" and "ocean," used to describe planets that are thought to have large oceans and hydrogen-rich atmospheres.
+The term "hycean planet" was coined in 2021 by a team of planet researchers led by Nikku Madhusudhan at the University of Cambridge, as a portmanteau of "hydrogen" and "ocean," used to describe planets that are thought to have large oceans under hydrogen-rich atmospheres.
 Hycean planets are thought to be common around red dwarf stars, and are considered to be a promising place to search for life beyond Earth.
 The term was first used in a paper published in The Astrophysical Journal on August 31, 2021.

 Life on hycean planets would probably be entirely aquatic.
 Their water-rich compositions imply that they can have larger sizes than comparable non-hycean planets, thus making their observation and the detection of biosignatures easier.
-Hycean worlds could be investigated for biosignatures by terrestrial telescopes and space telescopes like the James Webb Space Telescope (JWST).
-In 2023, the JWST investigated K2-18b and found evidence for both a hycean atmosphere and the presence of dimethyl sulfide ─ a potential biosignature, and in 2024 found even stronger evidence (see the K2-18b candidate section below).
+Candidate hycean worlds such as K2-18b have been investigated for biosignatures by terrestrial telescopes and space telescopes like the James Webb Space Telescope (JWST).
+Whether Hycean planets can actually form with the required quantities of water is controversial.

+Recent studies suggest that the habitable zones of exoplanets may be more complex and smaller than previously believed, with tidal heating potentially playing a crucial role in supporting life.
+K2-18b, a notable exoplanet, has emerged as a key object of interest due to its intriguing characteristics.
+Observations have indicated possible biosignatures in its atmosphere, making it a focal point in the search for extraterrestrial life.